 This guide will describe how to set up "alerts" for the Financial Times (London) that will send links to the latest issue of the newspaper to your email address.
 Please note that database access to Financial Times comes with a one month delay.

 You should NOT go to www.ft.com to get access unless you want to personally subscribe to receive same-day content or wish to browse the limited amounts of free content available to visitors.
 You want to come to our database files, which not only allow for on-campus access, but also allow you to authenticate through our proxy server for online access, anywhere, 24/7.
-(All you need to do for off-campus use is enter your name and Suffolk ID number when prompted.)
+(All you need to do for off-campus use is enter your login information when prompted.)

 Accessing the Financial Times

 The library has the paper in physical and various electronic formats.
 (See this OPAC record for details on the many options.)
 Besides getting the paper delivered, three major content aggregators provide full-text of editorial content from the paper.